JadeMin/mcods/README.md

 # MCods
-MCods is a simple and lightweight web server that serves "mods" of your Minecraft server.
+MCods is a simple, lightweight web server that serve the mod files of your Minecraft server in real time.
 ### Still in development, so there may be bugs.